rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

+#### Overarching goal
-* Test-drive a simple web app
+* Test-drive a web app

+#### Subgoals
+* Explain the basics of how the web works (e.g. client/server, request/response, HTTP, HTML, CSS)
+* Explain the MVC pattern
+* Write feature and unit tests for a web application
+* Set up a web application with tests

+#### Stretch goal
 * Follow an effective debugging process for web applications
-* Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
-* Explain the MVC pattern

 ### Exercises for self-directed learning